CoAP: Echo, Request-Tag, and Token Processing

 CoAP was designed to work over unreliable transports, such as UDP,

-which are lost or arrive out of order.
+that are lost or arrive out of order.
 In order for a security

 protocol to support CoAP operations over unreliable transports, it

-must allow out-of-order delivery of messages using e.g. a sliding
+must allow out-of-order delivery of messages.

 The block-wise transfer mechanism [RFC7959] extends CoAP by defining